FearlessNite345/denalistaterp-docs/src/content/docs/information/rules.md

   - **Activism-related topics** or any form of political protest
 - **RP or parody politics** are allowed **as long as it is not meant to offend anyone**.
 For example, characters like **Governor Rump** can be part of roleplay, but must remain respectful and in the spirit of fun, without targeting or offending others.
 - Keep all conversations focused on roleplay and community engagement outside of these designated areas.

+### **13. Self-Promotion Rules**

+- **Self-promo channels are for sharing your own content**—whether it’s FRP-related or content from other games.
+- **Advertising other FiveM servers is strictly prohibited.** Any attempts to promote other RP servers will result in a **warning**.
+Continued violations will lead to **removal from the community**.
+- You may post:
+  - **Videos, streams, or screenshots** showcasing your time in FRP.
+  - **Gaming content** from other games, as long as it’s not related to another FiveM server.
+- Do not spam or excessively post self-promotional content.
+Keep it reasonable and engaging for the community.
+- **Staff reserves the right to remove any post that does not align with these rules.**

+By using the self-promo channels, you agree to follow these guidelines.

 ---